 Efficiency characteristics are measures of a system's productivity limits, i.e. with what efforts are services produced.

-Efficiency measurements include five types of productivity characteristics:
+Efficiency in resource demands include five types of efficiency characteristics:

-Resource usage efficiency are measurements of resource usage per produced service.
+Efficiency in resource usage are measurements of consumed resources per produced service.

 Measurements of resource usage efficiency include two types of characteristics: